josantonius/php-database/README.md

    ->execute();
 ```

-### REPLACE
+## REPLACE

-`Replace a row in a table if it exists or insert a new row if not exist:`
+### - Replace a row in a table if it exists or insert a new row if not exist:

 ```php
 $db->replace($data, $statements)